 - The main skills of joint attention include guiding and assisting another person, changing the gaze between people and objects, sharing emotional states, and being able to draw another person’s attention to objects or events to share experiences.

 - Establishing joint attention is important for children in their later development of social skills, communication, learning, cognitive skills, and language development.

 Engaging in shared attention efforts is one of the easiest ways to bond with your child while supporting their development.

 “Hey, Dad!
 Look over here!
 Look at this!”
 When your child points to an object –a flower, a television screen– they might be initiating a bid for what child psychologists call joint attention.

 Joint attention is defined as a parent and child’s shared and coordinated focus on a third object, event, or stimuli.
 Coordination is the keyword here.
-Pointing to an object in order to acquire it (e.g., reaching for a Sippy Cup) is different than pointing, gazing, nodding, or focusing on an object in order to alert a parent of its existence (e.g., pointing to a dog from afar).
-This kind of attention happens when both child and adult are focused on something at the same time for the purpose of admiring, viewing, or naming the object.
-Think of it as one of the first key ways you and your child communicate.
-What you’re saying to each other is “Woah, look at this!”, “Watch how this works!”, “Look how soft this is!”, etc.
+Pointing to an object to acquire it (e.g., reaching for a cup) is different from pointing, gazing, nodding, or focusing on an object to alert a parent of its existence (e.g., pointing to a dog from afar).
+The importance of joint attention is that the kid and parent have the notion that they are both aware that the focus of attention is on the same thing.

 Stages of joint attention